75bk/nature/README.md

 ###value

 Gets/sets the property value.
-Will attempt to convert values to Number for definitions of &#x60;type&#x60; &quot;number&quot;.
+Will attempt to convert values to Number for definitions of `type` "number".

 **type**: Any